 |

-Manipur is a land of melodies and rhythms.
+| Laiharaoba, by Nabaghana Shyam and Christel Stevens | Manipur is a land of melodies and rhythms.
 Long before it's classical dance styles evolved, it had folk forms of music

 and dance, viz.
 Khulang Ishei and Lai Haroaba.
 A prime community festival of Manipur held during the months of April and May,